Al3zama1/swe-notes/CCNA/28 - IPv6 Part 3.md

 	* 128 bits each.
 	* These fields contain the IPv6 addresses of the packet's source and the packet's intended destination.
 ## Solicited-Node Multicast Address
+* An IPv6 solicited-node multicast address is calculated from a unicast address.
 *
 ## Neighbor Discovery Protocol (NDP)
 ## SLAAC